Molecular diversity as a biosignature: Abstract

 \section{Abstract}

 { The search for life in the Solar System hinges on data from planetary missions.
-Biosignatures based on molecular identity, isotopic composition, or chiral excess require measurements that current and planned missions cannot provide.

-We introduce a new class of biosignatures, defined by the statistical organization of molecular assemblages and quantified using ecodiversity metrics.
-Using this framework, we analyze amino acid diversity across a dataset spanning terrestrial and extraterrestrial contexts.

-We find that biotic samples are consistently more diverse---and therefore distinct---from their sparser abiotic counterparts.
+Detecting biosignatures based on molecular identity, isotopic composition, or chiral excess requires measurements that current and planned missions can only partially provide.
+We introduce a new class of biosignatures, defined by the statistical organization of molecular assemblages and quantified using diversity metrics.
+Using this framework, we analyze amino-acid diversity across a dataset spanning terrestrial and extraterrestrial contexts.
+We find that biotic samples are consistently more diverse---and therefore distinct---than their sparser abiotic counterparts.
 This distinction also holds for fatty acids, indicating that the diversity signal reflects a fundamental biosynthetic signature.
-It also proves persistent under space-like degradation.
+It also proves persistent under modeled space-like degradation.
 Relying only on relative abundances, this biogenicity assessment strategy is applicable to any molecular composition data from archived, current, and planned planetary missions.
 By capturing a fundamental statistical property of life’s chemical organization, it may also transcend biosignatures that are contingent on Earth’s evolutionary history. }

-Life as we know it is composed of a finite repertoire of molecular building blocks.
-Among these, amino acids have a privileged position.
-As the constituent units of proteins, they are indispensable to terrestrial biochemistry, and their abundance ratios are widely regarded as key biosignatures in the search for life beyond Earth.\cite{klenner2020discriminating} Yet amino acids are not exclusive to biology; they have been detected in meteorites and comets,\cite{kvenvolden1971nonprotein} simulated prebiotic environments,\cite{kebukawa2017one} and terrestrial settings where abiotic synthesis cannot be ruled out.\cite{klevenz2010concentrations, menez2018abiotic}
+Life as we know it is built from a finite repertoire of organic molecules.
+Among these, amino acids, lipids, and related amphiphiles (molecules containing both water-attracting and water-repelling parts) occupy a privileged position, as the former are the building blocks of proteins and the latter are essential for membrane structure and function.\cite{deamer1986role} The compositions and abundance patterns of such molecular classes are therefore widely regarded as key targets in the search for life beyond Earth.\cite{klenner2020discriminating} Yet, these compounds are not exclusive to biology: they have been detected in meteorites and asteroids,\cite{martins2007indigenous,burton2012propensity, burton2013extraterrestrial, burton2014effects, parker2023extraterrestrial, Glavin2025} simulated prebiotic environments,\cite{kebukawa2017one} and terrestrial settings where abiotic synthesis cannot be ruled out.\cite{klevenz2010concentrations}